Actionable tips on setting up student groups, choosing literacy centers, and effectively organizing materials and classroom space!

 At the end of each day, I move each group down a row.
 Once the “red group” gets to the bottom row, I know my literacy center activities may need to be switched up.

 Choosing Center Activities

 I mainly use the Daily 5 framework to plan my centers.
 Each activity follows one of the following structures:

 · Listen to Reading

 · Work on Words

 As my students grow and change throughout the year, so do our core centers but I am not creating and teaching students how to work in 18 new centers a week!
-As much as I love a cute holiday or seasonal themed activity, I’m really not sure who has time to create and recreate word sorts on Halloween pumpkins, winter snowflakes and Valentine hearts!
+As much as I love a cute holiday or seasonally themed activity, I’m really not sure who has time to create and recreate word sorts on Halloween pumpkins, winter snowflakes, and Valentine hearts!
 Certainly not me!

 I aim to rely on resources that can be used over time.
 I keep my students practicing their reading and writing skills with resources like Write the Room Sentences, Sequence Stories and Differentiated Sentence Builders.
 These prepared resources can be used for a few months rather than just one week.

 Organizing Center Materials

 It is essential that the materials students will need during centers be accessible and well-organized.
 This preserves instructional minutes and allows for maximum learning time.
 A student can’t afford to waste time wandering around the room in search of a whiteboard marker needed to find hidden sight words!
 In my classroom, all supplies needed are stored in a tub which is labeled with the matching center card for students to easily identify.